 Here's a rundown on exactly whom the FHA's familial status discrimination ban protects and how it applies to your property.

 What Types of Families With Children Does the FHA Protect?

-The FHA’s familial status protection is broad.
-Here’s what you need to know to determine if the ban on familial status discrimination applies to your tenants:
+The FHA's familial status protection is broad.
+Here's what you need to know to determine whether the ban on familial status discrimination applies to your tenants: